 This fraud prevention site is by the HHS Office of Inspector General.
 It allows consumer to search for a specific name of a person or business to see if they have been excluded from receiving payment from Medicare and Medicaid, due to license revocation, suspension or surrender; program-related fraud; patient abuse or neglect, and other reasons such as default on Health Education Assistance Loans.
 Exclusions Database contains physicians, nurses, nurses’ aides, hospital employees, pharmacists, nursing home operators and more.
 Thousands of listings

 Guide book by America’s Health Insurance Plans provides a ball-park idea of what long term care insurance cost in 2010.
 Back then, a 65-year old could purchase long term care insurance for under $3000 per year.
-Consumers should check current prices with their insurance broker.
+Consumers should check current prices with their insurance broker, as prices may have increased substantially.
 Published Feb.
 2014

 The American Health Care Association (AHCA) shows trends in a few measures related to quality for nursing homes as a whole.
 See Trends in Nursing Facility Standard Health Survey, March 2015.
 Uses CASPER data (formerly OSCAR).